KP integrability of non-perturbative differentials: Introduction

 \section{Introduction}

 The celebrated Novikov conjecture on the Riemann--Schottky problem stated that the Jacobians of smooth algebraic curves are exactly those indecomposable principally polarized abelian varieties whose $\Theta$ functions are KP integrable.
 It prompted an enormous development on the edge of algebraic geometry and integrable systems that has appeared to be very fruitful for both areas, and it was resolved by Krichever and Shiota (see~\cite{Krichever-main},~\cite{Shiota}, and also~\cite{KricheverShiota} for their joint survey of this topic).
-A far-reaching outcome for the theory of integrable systems is a huge supply of the so-called algebro-geometric solutions of the KP hierarchy constructed by Krichever~\cite{Krichever-main} that can be associated to a choice of a compact Riemann surface $\Sigma$, odd theta-cha\-rac\-te\-ris\-tics, and a point $p\in\Sigma$ with a local coordinate at it.
+A far-reaching outcome for the theory of integrable systems is a huge supply of the so-called algebro-geometric solutions of the KP hierarchy constructed by Krichever~\cite{Krichever-main} that can be associated to a choice of a compact Riemann surface $\Sigma$, a point $p\in\Sigma$ with a local coordinate at it, and a few more parameters.
 Remarkably, the Krichever construction admits a system of deformations (preserving the KP integrability property) that depend on an additional choice of two meromorphic functions (or differentials) on $\Sigma$.
 Existence of these deformations was conjectured by Borot and Eynard in~\cite{BorEyn-AllOrderConjecture}, and the purpose of this paper is to give a proof of the Borot--Eynard conjecture.

-While the implications of the existence of these deformations of the Krichever algebro-geometric solutions of the KP hierarchy in the contex of the Riemann--Schottky-type problems are yet to be studied, it is worth to mention that the ideas that led Borot and Eynard to their conjecture came from a completely different corner of mathematics, through the theory of topological recursion and its applications to knot theory~\cite{BorEyn-knots}.
-In a nutshell, the KP integrability in this case is a step towards understanding of the strong ties that connect the hyperbolic geometry of the complement of a knot and its quantum invariants coming from the Chern--Simons theory (the full correspondence is the subject of the so-called AJ conjecture).
+While the implications of the existence of these deformations of the Krichever algebro-geometric solutions of the KP hierarchy in the context of the Riemann--Schottky-type problems are yet to be studied, it is worth to mention that the ideas that led Borot and Eynard to their conjecture are closely connected to a completely different corner of mathematics, and subsequently they got applications to knot theory~\cite{BorEyn-knots}.
+In a nutshell, the KP integrability in this latter case is a step towards understanding the strong ties that connect the hyperbolic geometry of the complement of a knot and its quantum invariants coming from the Chern--Simons theory (the full correspondence is the subject of the so-called AJ conjecture).